SETIatHCRO/obsnerd/README.md

 If you want to generate and save all of the data in the obsinfo file, type `on_gen_dash.py MJD`, which will write a bash script file (default *dash.sh*).

 Running the bash script won't display any data, but rather save them to *png* files.
+You can concatenate them and write them to a pdf file by using a image tool like magick:  `magick *.png out.pdf`